 Yes, of course it would.
 Why hasn’t anyone thought of this before.
 Well, we have.
 It’s all there on our Template Page, your one-stop shop for all your documentation needs.

 On this page you can find a variety of project management templates that have already been structured to ask the questions you need to ask and show you how to answer them so you can get that information all in one place to use for managing your project.

-Here are five free project management Word templates that will help you shepherd your project to a successful end.
+Here are nine free project management Word templates that will help you shepherd your project to a successful end.

 The end of the project is just as important to document as every other phase it its lifecycle.
 Yet, it’s common enough to forget this last crucial step after doing the heavy lifting of planning, monitoring and reporting.